OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ## Deploy to Azure Web Application

-Now that we have imported a project, set up the Azure account, set up the deployment target, and uploaded the package, we will deploy the application.
+Now that we've imported a project, set up the Azure account, set up the deployment target, and uploaded the package, we will deploy the application.

 1. Go to **{{Projects, HTML, create release}}** and step through to deploy the web application to Azure from Test to Development to Production.
 2. Deployment variables have been set up to notify the tasklog of which environment is being deployed.
 A Hello, [Environment] log message will be displayed